-You probably heard that Netflix released an interactive TV episode recently.
-In it, the viewer picks between different story options using their remote — in turn affecting the story, which concerns a protagonist slowly devolving into madness as they realize they are being controlled by an outside viewer.
-The name of that show was “Puss In Book: Trapped in an Epic Tale,” and it came out in 2017.
-But if that plot line sounds familiar, that's probably because it's pretty similar to another interactive Netflix show, “Black Mirror: Bandersnatch,” which was released last week on December 28th.
+Perhaps you heard that Netflix released an interactive TV episode recently, in which the viewer picks between different story options using their remote — in turn affecting the story, which concerns a protagonist slowly devolving into madness as they realize they are being controlled by an outside viewer.
+The name of that show was "Puss In Book: Trapped in an Epic Tale," and it came out in 2017.
+But if that plot line sounds familiar, that's probably because it's pretty similar to another interactive Netflix show, "Black Mirror: Bandersnatch," which was released last week on December 28th.

 The plot similarities between the two are not because "Black Mirror" creator Charlie Booker is a plagiarist of a kid's show.
 (To the contrary, reality has an unpleasant habit of plagiarizing from "Black Mirror," meaning the series' speculative fiction is frequently more prophetic than speculative.)
 Rather, it has more to do with the limitations of the interactive TV format.
 Interactive TV is close, but not exactly akin to a video game — as the remote control control lacks the fine motor skill interaction afforded by a joystick, touchscreen or even keyboard.
 And interactive TV is close, but not exactly akin to normal television: there's no one narrative path, and thus some of the anxiety of watching comes from one's desire to find the "winning" or "correct" pathway for the narrative.
 But unlike a video game, you don't have to slash up any dungeons or shoot any hell-demons to win.
 Pretty much the only thing you can do in this video game-lite format is pick between a couple options on the screen now and then.
 It's kind of like filling out an online survey.